pab-nguyen/pab-nguyen.github.io/_posts/2021-03-20-diemthi-analysis.md

 The headers are ID, Name, DOB and the subjects .
 Every row is a candidate, and their respective scores for each subjects. -1 means the candidate did not take that particular subject.

-After having a clean .csv file, I push it into Tableau Public, pivoted it, and created this visualizations.
+After having a clean .csv file, I push it into Tableau Public, pivoted it, and created this visualization.
 <iframe src="https://public.tableau.com/views/VietnamCollegeEntranceExamScore2020/Dashboard1?:embed=true&:showVizHome=no" height="755" width="1080"></iframe>

+## Analysis